Ihsan-Putra/pp-w01-workshop/README.md

 - You will see that there is already some code in there.
 Let's try to run it: in Atom, select all 4 lines (with your mouse), and press Ctrl+Enter (Windows, Linux) or Cmd+Enter (MacOS) to run the code (just like in Jupyter).
 You should see the *output* of the code appear next to line 4.

+***Note:*** If, when you try to run the code, you get the error "No kernel for grammar Python found", do the following:
+- on Windows, launch "Anaconda Prompt" (not Navigator!).
+- on MacOS/Linux, open a terminal.
+- Run the command `conda install ipykernel`.
+- Then, run `python3 -m ipykernel install --user`.
+- In the menu bar in Atom, click "Packages", select "Hydrogen", and click on "Update Kernels".
+Try to run the code again with Ctrl+Enter.

-*If this doesn't work, please call a tutor.*
+*If this still doesn't work, please call a tutor.*

 #### Driver & navigator: